 Acne has that notorious ability to ‘pop-up’ every time there is an important occasion to attend!
 Unwillingly, we have all gone through this at one point or another.
 While, it may disappear in a day or two.
-In some cases acne might persist for a long time, leaving you frustrated.
-This urge leads you to try every possible way to get rid of it.
+This leads you to try every possible way on how to get rid of acne.

 Know and Identify your acne